Steven5233/vulnora/README.md

 ## License

-This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)** — see the [LICENSE](LICENSE) file for details.

+The AGPL-3.0 ensures that any modifications or derivative works, especially when offered as a network service, must also be open-sourced under the same license.

-If Vulnora helps you find critical bugs or pass compliance audits, please star ⭐ the repository and consider contributing!
+If Vulnora helps you discover critical authorization flaws or pass compliance audits, please star the repository ⭐ and consider contributing back to the community!

 ---

 **Made with passion for the cybersecurity, bug bounty, and GRC community.**

-Built to be the **go-to open-source tool** for modern vulnerability management and manual pentesting.
+Vulnora — The open-source platform that catches what others miss.
 ```